Salman Rushdie: Early life and education

+He also recalls that "Alice captured my imagination as few other books did: both the books, not just Alice's Adventures in Wonderland but Through the Looking-Glass as well, and I can still recite the whole of "Jabberwocky" and "The Walrus and the Carpenter" from memory.
+I also loved the Swallows and Amazons series by Arthur Ransome because of the unimaginable freedom those young people sailing in the Lake District were given by their families ...
+When I was 16, I read The Lord Of The Rings and became obsessed, and can still recite the inscription on the Ruling Ring ('One ring to rule them all...') in the dark language of Mordor.
+I read an astonishing amount of Golden Age science fiction, not just Ray Bradbury, Arthur C. Clarke and Kurt Vonnegut but more arcane writers like Clifford D. Simak, James Blish, Zenna Henderson and L. Sprague de Camp."
+He has written about his family following the Indian custom of kissing holy books if they were dropped on the floor.
+"But we kissed everything.
+We kissed dictionaries and atlases.
+We kissed Enid Blyton novels and Superman comics.
+If I'd ever dropped the telephone directory I'd probably have kissed that, too."

-Rushdie grew up in Bombay and was educated at the Cathedral and John Connon School in Fort, South Bombay, before moving to England to attend Rugby School in Rugby, Warwickshire, and then King's College, Cambridge, from which he graduated with a Bachelor of Arts degree in history.
+Rushdie grew up in Bombay and was educated at the Cathedral and John Connon School in Fort in South Bombay, before moving to England in 1964 to attend Rugby School in Rugby, Warwickshire.
+He then attended the University of Cambridge as an undergraduate student at King's College, Cambridge, where he graduated with a Bachelor of Arts degree in history in 1968.

-Personal life

-Rushdie has married five times and divorced four times, and has had at least one other significant relationship.
-He was first married to Clarissa Luard, literature officer of the Arts Council of England, from 1976 to 1987.
-The couple had a son, Zafar, born in 1979, who is married to the London-based jazz singer Natalie Rushdie.
-He left Clarissa Luard in the mid-1980s for the Australian writer Robyn Davidson, to whom he was introduced by their common friend Bruce Chatwin.
-Rushdie and Davidson never married, and they had split up by the time his divorce from Clarissa came through in 1987.
-Rushdie's second wife was the American novelist Marianne Wiggins; they were married in 1988 and divorced in 1993.
-His third wife, from 1997 to 2004, was British editor and author Elizabeth West; they have a son, Milan, born in 1997.
-In 2004, very shortly after his third divorce, Rushdie married Padma Lakshmi, an Indian-born actress, model, and host of the American reality-television show Top Chef.
-Rushdie stated that Lakshmi had asked for a divorce in January 2007, and later that year, in July, the couple filed it.
-In 2021, Rushdie married American poet and novelist Rachel Eliza Griffiths.

-In 1999, Rushdie had an operation to correct ptosis, a problem with the levator palpebrae superioris muscle that causes drooping of the upper eyelid.
-According to Rushdie, it made it increasingly difficult for him to open his eyes.
-"If I hadn't had an operation, in a couple of years from now I wouldn't have been able to open my eyes at all", he said.

-Since 2000, Rushdie has lived in the United States, mostly near Union Square in Lower Manhattan, New York City.
-He is a fan of the English football club Tottenham Hotspur.

 Career

 Copywriter

 Rushdie worked as a copywriter for the advertising agency Ogilvy & Mather, where he came up with "irresistibubble" for Aero and "Naughty but Nice" for cream cakes, and for the agency Ayer Barker (until 1982), for whom he wrote the line "That'll do nicely" for American Express.
 Collaborating with musician Ronnie Bond, Rushdie wrote the words for an advertising record on behalf of the now defunct Burnley Building Society that was recorded at Good Earth Studios, London.
 The song was called "The Best Dreams" and was sung by George Chandler.
 It was while at Ogilvy that Rushdie wrote Midnight's Children, before becoming a full-time writer.
+Rushdie was a personal friend of Angela Carter's, calling her "the first great writer I ever met".